Computer Hardware (Taster Course)

 • Computer mainboard components such as the processor, buses and bus bridging chips, ports, network and graphics chips.

-• Explain the need for different types of storage.
+• The need for different types of storage.

-• Describe computer storage with the help of hierarchical models such as the storage pyramid.
+• Hierarchical models, such as the storage pyramid.

-• Demonstrate the ability to calculate capacity, access times and transfer rates for secondary storage devices.
+• Access times and transfer rates for secondary storage devices.

-• Distinguish between sign and magnitude representation and two's complement representation.
+• Sign and magnitude representation and two's complement representation.

 • Input and output devices.